postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 <img alt="Scratch Pad notice" src="https://assets.postman.com/postman-docs/scratch-pad-notice.jpg" width="350px" />

-If you are logged in and want to go to the Scratch Pad, click the gear icon and select **Scratch Pad**.
+If you are logged in and want to go to the Scratch Pad, click the gear icon to the right side of the header toolbar and select **Scratch Pad**.

 <img alt="Enter Scratch Pad" src="https://assets.postman.com/postman-docs/scratch-pad-enter.jpg" width="200px" />

-## What you can do in the Scratch Pad
+## Scratch Pad features

 While you are in the Scratch Pad, you can:

 * Create, edit, rename, or delete a collection, folder, environment, HTTP request, or WebSocket request.
 * Send a request.
-* View your history of sent requests.
+* View your history of your sent requests.
 * Write and execute test scripts and visualizers.
 * Export collections and environments.
 * Edit documentation for a collection or request.